nathom/filetype.nvim/README.md

             end,
         },

+        -- Force check the first line of the file for a shebang if default_filetype is set force_shebang_check = true, -- default is false

+        -- Check if the entirety of the shell file for a hint of the executable being used;
+        -- currently only checks for `tclsh`
+        check_sh_contents = true, -- default is false

+        -- The default behaviour when a shebang is detected is to set the filetype to binary -- used unless the there is mapping from the binary name to filetype defined.
-        shebang = {
+        -- You can define your own mapping here shebang = {
             -- Set the filetype of files with a dash shebang to sh dash = "sh",

+            -- You don't need to define mappings where the binary name matches the filetype gnuplot = "gnuplot" -- this is unnecessary

+            -- Execute code when a python shebang is detected -- Version numbers at the end of binary names and the env binary are ignored:
+            --     => #!/bin/python2 = #!/bin/python3 = #!/bin/python = #!/bin/env python = python
+            python = {
+                filetype = "python", -- Required if you override the default mapping on_detect = function()
+                    vim.bo.expandtab = false
+                end,
             },

+            -- Binary names must end in an alpha character and not contain a space -- to be correctly identified
+            ["my-sh_interpeter"] = "sh",
+            ["my-sh_interpeter-Ver2"] = "sh", -- This won't work even if it is the actual binary name ["bash --posix"] = "sh",          -- Neither would this },

+        -- Set a default filetype in the case no matching filetype is detected default_filetype = 'foo',
     },
 })
 ```